ivoba/image-extractor/README.md

-# Image Parser
+# Image Extractor

 *CAUTION: currently WIP*

-Extensible Image Parser to find all Image tags in a string.
+Extensible Image Extractor to find all Image tags in a string.

-- You can add multiple Parser to find img tags or video tags to f.e resolve youtube thumbs.
+- You can add multiple Extractors to find img tags or video tags to f.e resolve youtube thumbs.
-- You can add own XPath to the DomCrawlerParser.
+- You can add own XPath expressions to ImageXPathExtractor.
-- You can define custom Parsers.
+- You can define custom & additional Extractors.
 - You can add multiple Filter to filter the found Images.
 - You can define custom Filter.
-- You can resolve relative image pathes with a given basePath.
+- You can resolve relative image pathes with a FixRelativePathFilter.

 ## Install